DSCKGEC/cleanurge-app/readme.md

 The project currently does the following things.

-- Feature 1
-- Feature 2
-- Feature 3
+- The self-reported issues are visible with image, address and time
+- The beacon informations are visible with exact map location
+- User can track resolved and unresolved issues

 See below for our future steps.

-- Feature 1
+- Showing self-reported issues with exact location
+- Adding recycler pagination
+- Real-time data fetching
+- Real-time network status checking
-- Feature 2
+- Bug Fixes
-- Feature 3
+- UI upgrades
+- and lot more...

 ## Getting started